 Is it time to put your money under the mattress?

 This is a question I am receiving a lot lately.
-While I cannot say what to expect when Trump and Biden duke it out at the polls, what I can say is history has demonstrated that volatility surrounding elections is generally shorter-term.
+While I cannot predict the future, what I can say is history has demonstrated that volatility surrounding elections is generally shorter-term.
 An article recently published by Blackrock reveals that over the long-term, the stock market has continued to rise no matter who is in office.
 Another article published by Vanguard further reinforces the idea that attempting to avoid loss by predicting a downturn results in a negative impact on portfolio returns when compared to maintaining a long-term perspective with a disciplined investment approach.
 Further, a study published by Invesco revealed that from 1947 through 2017 major government programs rolled out by either political party (i.e. Medicare, Medicaid, Affordable Care Act) had no material impact on the performance of the Dow Jones Industrial Average.

 The Fed vs. Congress.